Edmond-Amofah-Boakye/File_Server_App/README.md

-This is Full Stack Application Built with React.js For Frontend and Node.js for Backend.
-It is a File srever applicatiion wgich helps busineses to distributte files to it clients.
+This is Full Stack Application built with React.js For Frontend and Node.js for Backend.
+It is a File Srever Applicatiion which helps busineses to distributte files to its clients.
 It contains the user section and the admin section.